ACHALGAJBHIYE/Old-Age-Home-Management-System/README.md

 ##Contributing
 We welcome contributions to enhance this project!
 If you'd like to contribute:

-Contributing 🤝
-I welcome contributions from anyone who wants to improve the solutions, provide alternative approaches, or add new problems.
-Please follow these steps to contribute:

 Fork the repository.
 Create a new branch (git checkout -b feature/your-feature-name).
 Make your changes and commit them (git commit -m 'Add some feature').